Hessenberg varieties, intersections of quadrics, and the Springer correspondence: Introduction

 As an interesting corollary (see Example \ref{hyperelliptic curve of odd}), we show that the Fourier transform of the $\IC$ complex for the unique non-trivial irreducible $K$-equivariant local system on the minimal nilpotent orbit has full support and the corresponding local system is given by the monodromy representation of the universal family of hyperelliptic curves of genus $n$, where $2n+1=N$.

 The paper is organized as follows.
-In \S\ref{Hessenberg varieties}, we introduce certain pairs of families of Hessenberg varieties and prove basic fact about them.
+In \S\ref{Hessenberg varieties}, we introduce certain pairs of families of Hessenberg varieties and prove basic facts about them.
 In \S\ref{generalization of T} and \S\ref{sec-monodromy of Hess}, we establish a relative version of the results of Terasoma~\cite{T}.
 We utilize these results to obtain a decomposition of the monodromy representations into irreducibles.
 In \S\ref{computation of FT}, using the results in previous sections, we show that Fourier transforms of the IC complexes for the local systems arising from our families of Hessenberg varieties and their double covers are supported on the closed sub-variety $\mathcal N_1^3\subset\mathcal N_1$ consisting of nilpotent elements of order at most three.
 In \S\ref{conjs and examples} we give a conjectural (explicit) description of the map in \eqref{injection1} (see Conjecture \ref{conj 1} and Conjecture \ref{conj 2}) for $E_{ij}^N$ and we verify the conjectures in various examples.

 {\bf Acknowledgement.} We thank Cheng-Chiang Tsai and Zhiwei Yun for helpful discussions.
 KV and TX also thank Manfred Lehn, Anatoly S. Libgober, and Yoshinori Namikawa for helpful discussions.
 We thank the Max Planck Institute for Mathematics in Bonn and the Mathematical Sciences Research Institute in Berkeley for support, hospitality, and a nice research environment.
 Furthermore KV and TX thank the Research Institute for Mathematical Sciences in Kyoto for support, hospitality, and a nice research environment.
+We also thank the referee for carefully reading our paper.